 In case we travel with air flowing on any of the sides of the undercar, violent impact on rear wheel seems unavoidable, which is going to reduce car (and air) speed.
 But this is not true for all the cars.

-If we are flowing below a Toyota Yaris WRC, such air stream will find a channel, under side skirt, which will send air towards a diffuser, located in front of rear Wheel.
-Deceleration caused by such diffuser will reduce the force of the impact of air against the wheel, and speed loss will be significantly reduced.
+If we are flowing below a Toyota Yaris WRC, such airstream will find a channel, under the side skirt, which will send air towards a diffuser, located in front of the rear wheel.
+Deceleration caused by such a diffuser will reduce the force of the impact of air against the wheel, and speed loss will be significantly reduced.

-If it’s a Citroen C3 WRC, we won’t find any diffuser, but a flap in front of rear Wheel.
-Impact of air against flap is also violent but produces less drag than impacting over a rolling wheel, so speed reduction is lower.
+If it’s a Citroën C3 WRC, we won’t find any diffuser, but a flap in front of the rear wheel.
+The impact of air against flap is also violent but produces less drag than impacting over a rolling wheel, so speed reduction is lower.

 If it’s a Ford Fiesta WRC…..nothing seems to prevent air from impacting over rear wheels so we will notice the impact and car speed will be reduced, with respect to the other cars.

 In case we flow by the center of the car, and as soon as we progress in our path, we will feel like something is sucking us from the rear of the car.
 It is the Venturi effect caused by the presence of the rear diffuser.
 It will help us to flow even faster, that is, at lower pressure, and we will notice that the car gets even closer to asphalt, due to the additional downforce generated.
 In all cars, we will be conducted into channels by vertical, flexible streaks, which contribute to a more ordered, less turbulent flow.
 Also, the rear wing contributes to generating low pressure below so we will accelerate even more on these cars with higher wing effectiveness.